Carmantis/github-pages/projects.md

       <h2>Challenges and Solutions</h2>
       <p>
         Handling large datasets posed memory and performance challenges.
-These were mitigated by optimizing data queries, using efficient algorithms, and reducing data density (e.g., selecting every nth row for plotting).
+These were mitigated by optimizing data queries, using efficient algorithms, and reducing data density.
         Additionally, iterative development under the <strong>Scrum framework</strong> helped adapt to evolving requirements and address bottlenecks effectively.
       </p>